 MOVe-OUT was a randomized, double-blind, placebo-controlled Phase III trial of molnupiravir.
-Patient enrollment took place globally with 46% of the participants from Latin America, 33% from Europe, 12% from Africa, and 3% from Asia.14 Patients were included in this trial if they were unvaccinated, at high risk for progression to severe COVID-19, and had a laboratory-confirmed diagnosis of COVID-19 as well as symptom onset within five days of randomization.
-Obesity was the most common qualifying risk factor for progression of disease (74%).14
+Patient enrollment took place globally with 46% of the participants from Latin America, 33% from Europe, 12% from Africa, and 3% from Asia.
+Patients were included in this trial if they were unvaccinated, at high risk for progression to severe COVID-19, and had a laboratory-confirmed diagnosis of COVID-19 as well as symptom onset within five days of randomization.
+Obesity was the most common qualifying risk factor for progression of disease (74%).
+12

 A total of 1,433 patients were enrolled, short of the 1,500-enrollment goal, after a decision was made to stop recruiting patients based on positive interim results.
 Participants were randomized to 800 mg of molnupiravir or placebo twice daily for five days.
-The median age of participants in the full-population analysis of the MOVe-OUT trial at baseline was 43 years, and 51% were female.14 Most of the participants in the trial were White (57%), 5% were Black, and 50% of the participants identified as Hispanic or Latino.14 The primary outcome assessed in MOVe-OUT was the percentage of patients who were hospitalized and/or died from the time of randomization through day 29 and incidence of adverse events.
-The secondary outcome for the study is a patient-reported outcome of improvement or progression of COVID-19 signs and symptoms through day 29, which was reported by measuring the severity of disease at different timepoints using the World Health Organization (WHO) 11-point scale.14 eligible to participate if they had a positive SARS-CoV-2 test with symptom onset no more than five days prior to randomization and had at least one risk factor for high risk of progression to severe disease.
-Patients were excluded if they had been admitted to a hospital or had received any treatments for COVID-19 prior to randomization, had received a vaccination for SARS-CoV-2, had a known human immunodeficiency virus (HIV) infection with a viral load greater than 400 copies/mL or taking certain medications for HIV treatment, or were pregnant, breastfeeding, or could become pregnant.
-The mean age of the participants in the EPIC-HR trial at baseline was 46 years, and 49% were female.
-The majority (72%) of participants were White and a small minority (5%) were Black.
-The most common risk factor for severe COVID-19 was obesity (33%) (Table 3.1).15 The primary outcome of EPIC-HR was COVID-19-related hospitalization or death for any cause through day 28.
-Secondary outcomes included adverse events, COVID-19 symptom severity and time to resolution, pharmacokinetics, viral load, and hospital and intensive care unit (ICU) length of stay.
+The median age of participants in the full-population analysis of the MOVe-OUT trial at baseline was 43 years, and 51% were female.
+Most of the participants in the trial were White (57%), 5% were Black, and 50% of the participants identified as Hispanic or Latino.
+The primary outcome assessed in MOVe-OUT was the percentage of patients who were hospitalized and/or died from the time of randomization through day 29 and incidence of adverse events.
+The secondary outcome for the study is a patient-reported outcome of improvement or progression of COVID-19 signs and symptoms through day 29, which was reported by measuring the severity of disease at different timepoints using the World Health Organization (WHO) 11-point scale.
+Description of the study is a patient timepoints using the World Health Organization (WHO) 11-point scale.

-Evidence to inform our review of Paxlovid in non-hospitalized patients came from one Phase II/III randomized clinical trial, EPIC-HR (Evaluation of Protease Inhibition for COVID-19 in High-Risk Patients).15 An additional Phase II/III trial, EPIC-SR (Evaluation of Protease Inhibition for COVID-19 in Standard-Risk Patients) is described in Section D2 and Tables D5, D12, and D19 of the Supplement.
+Evidence to inform our review of Paxlovid in non-hospitalized patients came from one Phase II/III randomized clinical trial, EPIC-HR (Evaluation of Protease Inhibition for COVID-19 in High-Risk Patients).
+An additional Phase II/III trial, EPIC-SR (Evaluation of Protease Inhibition for COVID-19 in Standard-Risk Patients) is described in Section D2 and Tables D5, D12, and D19 of the Supplement.